Visit Food Shelf

 • The Plattsburgh Interfaith Food Shelf provides food to all residents of Clinton County in need of emergency food.
 There are no financial restrictions or requirements.

-• The Food Shelf is designated as a resource for emergency food, and is not able serve as a primary source of food.
-Although there may be special circumstances, in general, this emergency food should not be requested any more frequently than a maximum of once per month.
+• The Food Shelf is designated as a resource for emergency food, and is not intended to or able to serve as a primary source of food.

-• Information needed is the names of all persons in the household, address and telephone number.
+• Information needed when registering for food is the names of all persons in the household, address and telephone number.

 • The Food Shelf cannot deliver food.
 Food may be picked up by another person for another household with a written note of permission; the person picking up the distribution should have all appropriate information (including address, phone number and names and ages of all persons in household).